D'Angelo: 2001–2013: Personal struggles and delayed album

-No more was revealed on the new album until 2007, when Questlove leaked an unfinished track on Triple J Radio in Australia.
-Entitled "Really Love", the track was an acoustic flavored jam with a laid back swing feel.
+No more was revealed on the new album until 2007, when Questlove leaked an unfinished track on radio station Triple J in Australia.
+Entitled "Really Love", the track was an acoustic-flavored jam with a laid-back swing feel.
 The leak apparently soured relations between the two.
-D'Angelo released a CD/DVD compilation album entitled The Best So Far…, first released on June 24, 2008, on Virgin Records.
+D'Angelo released a CD/DVD compilation album entitled The Best So Far..., first released on June 24, 2008, on Virgin Records.
 The compilation features songs from his two previous albums, Brown Sugar and Voodoo, as well as rarities and a second disc, a DVD of previously unreleased videos.
-Around the same time, the compilation was released digitally without the Erykah Badu and Raphael Saadiq featured songs, under the title Ultimate D'Angelo.
+Around the same time, the compilation was released digitally without the songs featuring Erykah Badu and Raphael Saadiq, under the title Ultimate D'Angelo.

 In late November 2011, D'Angelo announced a series of 2012 European tour dates.
 The tour kicked off January 26 in Stockholm, Sweden with its final show on February 10.
-The tour featured a selection of hits from his two previous albums and songs from his upcoming album, which was close to completion.
+The tour featured a selection of hits from his two previous albums and songs from his third album, which was close to completion.
 He premiered 4 new songs: "Sugah Daddy", "Ain't That Easy", "Another Life" and "The Charade" which were well received.
 On June 9, 2012, he joined Questlove for the annual Bonnaroo Music and Arts Festival's Superjam.
 He did not play any of his original material and this marked the first time in nearly 12 years that he performed on stage in the US.
 On September 1, 2012, D'Angelo performed at Jay-Z's Made in America festival where he again performed the new songs, "The Charade" and "Sugah Daddy".
 On October 7, RCA Music Group announced that it was closing J Records, Arista Records, and Jive Records.
 With the shutdown, D'Angelo (and all other artists previously signed to those labels) would release his future material on RCA Records.